LazarevicLazar/HALO/survival-companion/README.md

 1. Sign up at [Hume AI](https://hume.ai/)
 2. Get your API key
 3. Add it to your `.env` file

+Features implemented with Hume AI:
+- Text-to-speech with emotional inflection
+- Speech-to-text for voice commands
+- Emotion detection in user's voice
+- Adaptive responses based on detected emotions
+- Multiple voice options with different characteristics

 ## Available Scripts